SurweeshSP/AmazonMLChallenge25/README.md

 ## 📝 Documentation

-Each team submitted a 1-2 page technical document outlining the approach, methodology, and results, along with code implementation [web:6][web:8].
+Each team submitted a 1-2 page technical document outlining the approach, methodology, and results, along with code implementation.

 ## 🎓 Learning Outcomes